 Duke Gardens now offers demonstrations and classes as online events; click here to register (even for the free events):

 Triangle Orchid Society

 The Triangle Orchid Society ’s next meeting will be held at the Hilton Garden Inn at Southpoint (7007 Fayetteville Rd, in the University Board Room) on Monday, September 13, 7:30pm.
 Don’t forget your face mask.

 Next month’s Triangle Orchid Society meeting will be held at the Hilton Garden Inn at Southpoint (7007 Fayetteville Rd, in the University Board Room) on Monday, October 11, 7:30pm.
 Don’t forget your face mask.

 The Weekend Gardener

 WPTF’s Weekend Gardener radio show has been on the air since 1985 and is a wonderful 3-hour exploration of flower and lawn care, soil improvement and pest control ideas, and much more.
 It airs every Saturday, 8–11am, on 680am AND 98.5fm.
 If you were too busy to listen, you can always click here and listen to past shows.

 NC State’s ‘Extension Gardener’

-Here’s the Spring edition of North Carolina Cooperative Extension’s online publication “Extension Gardener”:
+Here’s the Winter 2020 edition of the North Carolina Cooperative Extension’s online publication, “Extension Gardener”: